 Master of Science in Deaf Education

-The Master of Science in Deaf Education (MSDE) program prepares students as teachers of children who are deaf or hard of hearing (birth to grade 12).
-The early identification of hearing loss and advanced hearing technologies have increased the national need for teachers with experience in listening and spoken language, creating opportunities for graduates across the country.
-With origins dating back to 1914, our MSDE program is recognized internationally as one of the most prestigious of its kind.
-The program’s intensive curriculum, emphasis on immersion in practice teaching, and experienced faculty attract students from a wide variety of backgrounds.
+The Master of Science in Deaf Education (MSDE) program prepares early interventionists and teachers to work with infants and children who are deaf or hard of hearing (d/hh).
+The early identification of hearing loss and advanced hearing technologies have increased the national need for professionals with experience in listening and spoken language to work in early intervention and as teachers of the d/hh, creating opportunities for our graduates across the country and in a wide variety of settings.
+With origins dating back to 1914, the program is recognized internationally as one of the most prestigious of its kind.
+Our program’s intensive curriculum, emphasis on immersion in practice teaching, and experienced faculty attract students nationally from a wide variety of backgrounds.

 Curriculum